-Best electric vans
+Best electric vans 2021

-Read on to find out the best new electric vans on sale.
+Read on to find out the best new electric vans on sale right now...

 The Nissan e-NV200 is based on the original Nissan Leaf electric car, so should be a dependable workhorse for your business.
-The mid-sized van boasts a 40kW battery, which provides a claimed range of 174 miles – although this will vary depending on factors such as payload and ambient temperature.
+The mid-sized van boasts a 40kWh battery, which provides a claimed range of 124 miles – although this will vary depending on factors such as payload and ambient temperature.

-Inside, the e-NV200 boasts 4.2 cubic metres of volume and a 2.4-metre load bay, although if you specify the optional folding passenger seat, that figure grows to 2.8 metres.
-At 1.22 metres wide, it can carry two Europallets.
+Inside, the e-NV200 boasts a 4.2-cubic-metre load volume and a 2.4-metre long load bay, although if you specify the optional folding passenger seat, that figure grows to 2.8 metres.
+At 1.22 metres wide, it can carry two Euro pallets.
 Maximum payload is 770kg.
-Read our full review.
+Read our full review here.

 Renault Master Z.E.